Niyoofficial/UEDelegatesProfilingTest/README.md

 "[PathToProject]DelegatesProfiling.uproject" -unattended -game -nullrhi -execcmds="Automation RunTests [TestName]" -log
 ```
 ## Compiling
-The project is provided with precompiled binaries for Win64 in Development Editor configuraion
+The project is provided with precompiled binaries for Win64 in Development Editor configuration